IVAS-TECH/SMT-Stencils/README.md

 # setup

+Server can currently be ran under Linux only because of [gerbv] beeing a dependency.

 if you are using Debian based Linux dist that uses apt-get

 you can setup the project by runing: sudo make setup.

-install: mongodb
+install: [mongodb]

-install: node and npm
+install: [node] and [npm]

+install: [gerbv] and make sure that it's build with Cairo!

 run: npm install -g coffee-script